bobrathbone/GPIOconverter/README.md

 RPi/GPIO.py
 ===========
-The GPIO.py code is primarily for use with the Raspberry Pi Model 5 and for use
+Version 3 - 30th January 2025

-and for use with earlier models such as the Model 3B or 4B which are running Bookworm OS or later
+The GPIO.py code is primarly for use with the Raspberry Pi Model 5 qand for earlier models such as the Model 3B or 4 that are running Bookworm OS

 It is designed to intercept GPIO calls and convert them to LGPIO calls.
 See: https://abyz.me.uk/lg/py_lgpio.html